 |To Bad Debts A/C||Credit|

 Let us assume that Mr.Unreal, a sole proprietor, was supposed to pay 1,00,000 on an invoice to ABC Corp.
 However, he filed for bankruptcy and is declared insolvent.
-In this case, ABC Corp will go through the following accounting for bad debts in their books:
+In this case, ABC Corp will go through the following accounting in their books:

-At the time of realization (Assuming there were nil bad debts till now)
+At the time of realization (Assuming the opening balance was nil)

 |Bad Debts A/C||1,00,000|